 Today, I invest in a globally diversified portfolio (with Vanguard’s VEQT).
 I use dollar cost averaging, with frequent contributions going into each of my investment accounts every month.

 I keep my costs low.
-VEQT has a management expense ratio of just 0.25%.
-I also switched to a zero-commission trading platform (Wealthsimple Trade) to avoid paying transaction costs every time I bought units of VEQT.
+VEQT has a management expense ratio of just 0.24%.
+I also switched to a low cost trading platforms like Wealthsimple Trade and Questrade to avoid paying transaction costs every time I bought units of VEQT.

-I strive to save more every year, with the goal of maxing out the available contribution room in my RRSP, TFSA, and my kids’ RESP.
+I strive to save more every year, with the goal of maxing out the available contribution room in my RRSP, TFSA, my kids’ RESP, plus contributing regularly to my corporate investing account.

 Finally, I stick to my plan and stay the course regardless of the market conditions.
 I’m investing with a long-term outcome in mind.